 Abbreviation for compact disc read-only memory.
 CD-ROM drives use optical technology to read data from compact discs.
-Compact discs are read-only storage devices; you cannot write new data to a compact disc with standard CD-ROM drives.
+CDs are read-only storage devices; you cannot write new data to a CD with standard CD-ROM drives.

 CGA

 Abbreviation for color graphics adapter.